THE CONCEPT TOOK TIME TO UNDERSTAND!

 When people first heard of Voicemail, a typical response was, "Why don't I just call them again?"
 Or "How does my party know I left them a message?"
-Well, they could just call, and call, and call their party and they may eventually reach them.
+Well, you could just call, and call, and call your party and you may eventually reach them.
 And your party could check for messages from time to time but that may not result in a timely delivery of important or urgent messages.
 And since telephones of the '80s were still in the dark ages, they did not have message waiting lights, stutter dial tones or other signaling features and notification was indeed a big problem!
 Voicemail had to find another way for people to be aware of messages.

 Ironically, at this period in time, millions of businessmen, professionals and consumers were adopting pagers as a convenient, timely way to stay in touch with companies, medical centers and loved ones.
 Answering services took messages from patients, customers and other callers and sent a page alert to doctors, electricians, family and friends.
 The Pager was one of the keys that would unlock the market for Voicemail!

 The first Voicemail application was developed for the airline and entertainment industries providing flight assignments to pilots and flight attendants and acting assignments to actors and extras.
 Pilots and actors were using pagers to receive page alerts and called their answering service or call center where operators read them their messages.
 A Voicemail - paging system interface enhanced the message delivery for these and many similar applications and opened the door to two-way voice messaging.